-The sole car lift at Kenilworth Mall on Linking Road has been converted into a garments shop by a well-connected shop owner, preventing others from using their basement parking spots despite paying Rs 5 lakh each for them
+Sole car lift at Kenilworth Mall on Linking Road converted into garments shop by shop owner, preventing others from using basement parking spots despite paying Rs 5 lakh each for them

 In the heart of a city starved for space, one man’s unbridled greed has deprived a car park’s rightful owners of the use of parking space for 24 cars.

 The car lift has been transformed into a centrally air-conditioned garments shop called Fashion Zone

 Thus, while the other shop owners at a Bandra mall are forced to park their cars outside and watch them getting towed on a regular basis, one Sultan Mansuri has been minting money by converting the building’s only car lift into a garment shop, preventing them from accessing the basement parking spots each of them had paid Rs 5 lakh for.

 Shop owners show the lift’s exit in the basement car park, which they cannot use any more.
 Pics/Rane Ashish